 Choosing a Builder

 A lot of factors go into choosing the right builder.
 We strongly recommend you have an agent to represent your interests and help guide you through the process.
 Most of our builders want your agent to accompany you on your first visit, so call Rick Van Wieren today at 719-590-4768 to get the process started.
 Even in these times, Rick sells new homes fairly often (when it is the right answer for a particular client).
-Over 30% of his buyers bought new homes in 2009!
 The price to you is the same, whether or not you have an agent, and he can usually save you money, in addition to reducing headaches, help make the process a smooth one, and safeguard some of your interests when it comes to reselling the home some day.

 Once you have an agent, starting with a realistic price range is step 1 to ensuring a smooth process, and this is best done by meeting with a reputable lender.
 While many builders want you to use their lender (and even incentivize you to do so), starting with someone we know to be competitive, honest, and thorough can avoid headaches later, even if it turns out that the builder’s lender ends up having to do the deal.